helv-io/wa-stickerbot/README.md

 # wa-stickerbot

 WhatsApp Sticker Bot.
 Any images, GIFs or Videos you receive will be converted to a Sticker!
-Can also search for GIFs and Stickers through GIPHY and Tenor, as well as create memes from Imgflip.
+Can also search for GIFs and Stickers through GIPHY and Tenor, as well as create memes from [memegen].

 ## Pre Requisites